 The next phase of this job entails putting improvement plans into action.
 This is where a continuous improvement engineer takes his concepts from the drawing board to the real world.
 For example, if a company’s warehouse is disorganized and unorganized, he might spend time reorganizing it to create a layout that makes items easier to reach.
 He might also install a new software program on a company’s computers to make information more accessible to employees.

-Employees are usually assisted a continuous improvement engineer to make the transition as smooth as possible.
+Employees are usually assisted by a continuous improvement engineer to make the transition as smooth as possible.
 He might, for example, create a short training course to bring everyone up to speed on company advancements.
 He might also make a test for each employee to take at the end of the course.
 This procedure ensures that all employees are aware of the changes and facilitates the adjustment process.

 This position frequently includes additional responsibilities such as data analysis.
 A continuous improvement engineer will typically monitor the results to ensure that each improvement area is successful.
 This could include comparing before and after sales data or conducting a customer satisfaction survey.
 This knowledge will aid him in his future endeavors.